-Educational opportunities...
+Educational opportunities for scouts...

-Museum staff and volunteers welcome hundreds of Oswego School District third grade students to museum tours and hands-on activities each year.
-For junior high and high school students, opportunities for research abound using primary sources such as original letters and other documents.
-In addition, the museum annually hosts hundreds of Boy, Girl, Cub, and Brownie scout visits, as well as visits by 4-H and other youth groups.
+Museum staff and volunteers welcome hundreds of Girl, Boy, Cub, and Brownie scouts to museum visits, tours, and hands-on activities each year.
+For Boy and Girl Scouts working on advanced projects, there are opportunities for research using primary sources such as original letters and other documents.
+In addition, the museum annually hosts hundreds of visits by Oswego School District 308 students, as well as visits by 4-H and other youth groups.

-The museum's staff is ready to work with educators to develop customized programs that take advantage of the museum's rich range of historical resources.
+The museum's staff is ready to work with scout leaders to develop customized programs that take advantage of the museum's rich range of historical resources.